dengit/OpenZhihuDaily/README.md

 # OpenZhihuDaily
 An open source version of ZhihuDaily for studying.
-Design and Resources are almost from original ZhihuDaily App from Zhihu.Inc.
+Design and Resources are almost from original ZhihuDaily app of Zhihu.Inc.
 All rights are belong to Zhihu.Inc.

-## Gif moive of OpenZhihuDaily
+## Gif movie of OpenZhihuDaily
 ![][0]

 ## Covered features